brpaz/my-linux-setup/README.md

 * [mermaid.cli](https://github.com/mermaidjs/mermaid.cli) - Generate Diagrams using Mermaid.
 * [Devilspie2](http://www.nongnu.org/devilspie2/) - Devilspie2 is a window matching utility, allowing the user to perform scripted actions on windows as they are created.
 For example you can script a terminal program to always be positioned at a specific screen position, or position a window on a specific workspace
 * [wmctrl](https://linux.die.net/man/1/wmctrl) - wmctrl is a command that can be used to interact with an X Window manager that is compatible with the EWMH/NetWM specification.
-* [pre-commit](https://pre-commit.com/) -  A framework for managing and maintaining multi-language pre-commit hooks.
+* [lefthook](https://github.com/evilmartians/lefthook) - Fast and powerful Git hooks manager for any type of projects.

 ## Development Runtimes